threedworld-mit/tdw/Documentation/lessons/custom_models/custom_models.md

 If you installed Unity Editor via Unity Hub, `ModelCreator` should be able to automatically find the Unity Editor executable.

-If the Unity Editor executable is in an unexpected location, you will need to explicitly set its location in the `ModelCreator` by setting the optional `unity_editor_path` parameter:
+If the Unity Editor executable is in an unexpected location, you will need to explicitly set the optional `unity_editor_path` parameter:

 ```python
 from tdw.asset_bundle_creator.model_creator import ModelCreator